- A level requirements: AAB

-The module focuses on how different theories and philosophies associated with the development and operation of contemporary welfare systems explain poverty and wealth.
+The module focuses on how different theories and philosophies associated with the development and operation of the contemporary ‘welfare state’ explain the creation and persistence of poverty and wealth.

 This is the first substantive module in the UK to examine the rhetoric of British political parties at Undergraduate level.
 It roots its theories and methods in the classical schools of rhetorical analysis, alongside developing a more contemporary understanding of discourse analysis.
 This module will enable students to think critically about the political message, how it is constructed, and delivered to a range of audiences.

-The principal aim of this module is to analyse the political significance of identity (national and ethnic) in international politics.
-Module deals with cultural diversity, the role of the nation-state, migration, ethnic conflict, diasporas and the European Union.
+The principal aim of this module is to analyse the political significance of national and ethnic identity in international politics.
+This involves the examination of the interrelationship between national identity, territory, sovereignty and democracy within the nation-state from historical and ideological perspectives, and in the context of current political developments.
+Module deals with cultural diversity, the role of the nation-state in international system, ethnic conflict, migration, diasporas, neo-nationalism and the European Union.